mitsuoyg/pong-game/README.md

 - 🔄 Restart Game: Reset scores and start a new game anytime
 - 🎮 Keyboard Controls: Use W/S for Player 1 and Arrow Up/Down for Player 2
 - 📊 Score Tracking: Keep track of each player's score
+- 🤖 AI Mode: Play against the computer with adjustable difficulty levels
+- 🔊 Sound Effects: Enjoy sound effects for bounces and scoring

 ## Tech Stack